greduan/domain-container/SPEC.md

 would be mailer instances which the models would use, instead of some global one which isn't configured for the specific models.

 It's set to whatever the `initProps.customProps` property was when instantiating the DomainContainer.

+##### `props`

+Holds static properties about the DomainContainer, like a metadata container, like its ID within the system, or really whatever is useful for the use case.

 ##### `presenters`